ztyyLV/web-twain-docs/indepth/development/upgrade.md

 Dynamsoft.DWT.organizationid = "123456"; // replace the number 123456 with YOUR-ORGANIZATION-ID
 ```

 Please note that this licensing model is only supported from `DWT` 17.0 and needs to be used with Dynamsoft License Server (`DLS` for short).
-See more about [What is a DLS](https://www.dynamsoft.com/license-server/docs/about/terms.html?ver=latest#dynamsoft-license-server)
+See more about <a href="https://www.dynamsoft.com/license-server/docs/about/terms.html?ver=latest#dynamsoft-license-server" target="_blank">What is a DLS</a>

 ## Update `DWT` on the client-side